 For example, half of all Australians believe that women could leave if they really wanted to leave.
 Shockingly, one in five Australians believe violence can be excused if the offender later regrets it.

 Community attitudes shape the way we respond to domestic violence.
-2 If a large proportion of the public have a tendency to excuse, trivialise, and minimise abuse, of course victims will be reluctant to leave their violent partners.
+If a large proportion of the public have a tendency to excuse, trivialise, and minimise abuse, of course victims will be reluctant to leave their violent partners.
 We need to challenge the foundations of gendered violence.

 Common attitudes that underpin violence towards women